luxonis/depthai-hardware/docs/source/pages/BW1098OBC.rst

 Getting started
 ***************

-The OAK-D-PCBA accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack, and interfaces to a host via USB 3.1 Gen1 Type-C. Optionally, resistors can be configured on the board to allow for power to be provided via USB.
-With cameras and the DepthAI SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.
+The OAK-D-PCBA accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack, and interfaces to a host via USB 3.1 Gen1 Type-C. With cameras and the DepthAI SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.

 Interfacing with the DepthAI SoM is also possible with OAK-D-PCBA connector pads J4, J5, and J6.
 These pads are designed for the Amphenol/FCI